dutc-io/agu-data-viz/README.md

 ## 1. Google Colab

 Google Colab is an online notebook-style editor for you to interactively run Python code in.
-In order to get started with Google Colab, you may use the following link:
+In order to get started with Google Colab, you may use the below link:

+*Note* that you will need to sign into your Google Account.

 https://colab.research.google.com/github/dutc-io/agu-data-viz/blob/main/notes.ipynb

 Make sure the execute the cells under the **If Running From Google Colab** Section!
+(This will prompt you to sign into your Google Account if you are not already)

 ## 2. Git & Anaconda